 Benefits; Perquisites.
-Mr. Alarcón is entitled to receive executive health insurance benefits provided to all of our executives, such as life and long-term disability insurance for himself and health insurance for himself and his family.
-In addition, Mr. Alarcón is entitled to certain perquisites, such as travel allowance, life insurance, reimbursement for personal tax, accounting expenses, telecommunications services and the use of a company car and a driver.
+Mr. Alarcón is entitled to receive executive health insurance benefits provided to all of our senior executives, such as life and long-term disability insurance for himself and health insurance for himself and his family.
+In addition, Mr. Alarcón is entitled to certain perquisites, such as reimbursement for all reasonable expenses incurred by him in the discharge of his duties, including but not limited to expenses for entertainment and travel, life insurance, reimbursement for personal tax, accounting services, and certain legal expenses, and the use of a company car and a driver and reimbursement for insurance, maintenance and fuel expenses.

 Severance.
-Mr. Alarcón is entitled to receive severance benefits upon termination in certain circumstances.
-The severance benefits are described in the "Potential Payments upon Termination or Change in Control" table below.
+Mr. Alarcón is not entitled to severance benefits upon termination.